 When you create a black and white image, pressing the shutter is just the start.
 Sign up for The Art of Black and White Photography and take the next step now!

-David is an internationally acclaimed photographer and author.
+David is an internationally acclaimed photographer, author and instructor.
 His soulful seascapes and powerful street portraits have earned him a worldwide following.

-He is a master of Photoshop and, with his background as a university lecturer, is able to transfer his knowledge to students: teaching them not only postprocessing, but also the power of pre-visualisation.
+He is a master of Photoshop and, with his background as a university lecturer, is able to transfer his extensive knowledge to his students.

 David has been featured on television and publications worldwide –including BBC television, ITV, The Times.
 Time Magazine and Creative Live – and has run many international workshops and photo tours.
 His five photography books have been translated into many languages and are available in bookshops and on Amazon.